taowen/vite-howto/packages/CSR/html-dependencies/README.md

 All dependencies should be collected, merged and minified to produce a deployable production bundle.

+However, not everything has a direct reference from index.html, such as robots.txt file.
+There should be a way to include static asset by direct copy.

 ## Solution Walkthrough

 Nothing need to be configured, vite default configuration assumes `index.html` as the entry point, and it takes care of everything from there.